From traditional

 If you want to see something extraordinary, serve some corn on the cob to your French guests.

-They won’t be sure what to do.
 Pick it up with their hands?
-Cut the kernels off with their knife and fork.
+Cut the kernels off with their knife and fork?
 It’s too big to ignore and leave to the side!

-Corn is animal food, not people’s food, as far as the French are concerned.
-It’s rarely sold fresh in French grocery stores, and when you do find it, it’s usually in a set of two on a styrofoam wrapped in cellophane plastic.
+Corn is usually sold in small cans and added to recipes and salads and rarely sold fresh in French grocery stores.
+When you do find fresh corn, it’s usually sold in a set of two on a styrofoam wrapped in cellophane plastic.

 10. Fall and harvest-themed Thanksgiving decorations